stevemar/open-source-cloud-guide-carbon/README.md

 # Open Source Cloud Guide

-## What is this?

-A guide, about open source software being used at major CSPs.
+A guide, about how open source software.

 ## Mission statement